archellir/blog.arcbjorn.com/data/posts/archlinux.md

 ---
-title: Archlinux installation
+title: Archlinux from scratch
 published_at: 2022-10-05
-snippet: Archlinux with the latest & greatest tools available (2022)
+snippet: Installation with the latest & greatest tools available (2022)
 ---

 This guide is a convenient combination of